Grant Assistance for Grassroots Human Security Projects (GGP)

 (2) Fill in the necessary information requested in the application; and

-(3) Submit completed application form with all required documents to the Embassy of Japan in Nairobi, Kenya by post, drop-off or Email.
+(3) Submit completed application form with all required documents to the Embassy of Japan in Nairobi, by Email.

 Embassy of Japan in Kenya (Attn: GGP Section)